Account Naming Policies & Procedures

 See Service Limits for restrictions on the number of accounts, aliases, and names.

 - The primary Account Name chosen must be compatible with ALL naming policies.
 Contact us to check name availability/compatibility.

 - An Organization may only request a name change once per year.
 Changes are NOT guaranteed.

-- If you decide to use a service and do not have a compatible name (as determined by CORE), we will work with you to find one.
+- If you decide to use a service and do not have a compatible name (as determined by COWS), we will work with you to find one.

 - All Account Names must match on all Services (old names will be changed).

 - Aliases will be transfered if allowed and desired.

 - Aliases and nicknames must be similar to the primary name or unlikely to be requested by other Organizations (as determined by COWS).

 - Examples of aliases/nicknames: